Software for Costing and Estimating

 Upon completion, the client is billed from Clip.
 A profit/loss statement is printed out.
 If there is no profit, the prices assigned to the part numbers are reviewed and adjusted to assure that from that point a profit will be made.

 The cost of the full program is $3800.
 However, it is recommended that the contractor start out with the Clip Light or Classic program to get started with Clip.
+Although these will not do the job costing as in-depth as the full program, the learning curve is shorter, and the investment smaller.

 The cost of Bid Right is $795, and it is a stand-alone product.
 Inventory control is not a part of the program at this time.
 It is an investment for a landscape company; however, most clients say that it has paid for itself within the first month or two.
 After that, it is generating additional revenue for the company.